 We had a great reading week.
-Since I usually read Anna two books before bed, I tried to have them go together, so she could get more of “a story time” experience.
+Since I usually read Smarty two books before bed, I tried to have them go together, so she could get more of “a story time” experience.
 Our geography topic was Australia, and we read several good books about Australian animals.
-And this brings us to Anna’s picks of the week:
+And this brings us to Smarty's picks of the week:

 A Kangaroo’s World by Catherine Arnold was recommended by Ticia from Adventures in Mommydom.
 I was a bit skeptical looking at the cover and illustrations in the book, but I was wrong.
 Smarty really liked the book, and both of us were fascinated with its facts.
 I have never known that baby kangaroos are born incredibly tiny and spend the first 6 months inside the pouch.
 The book also gave basic facts about kangaroos’ diet and their natural enemies.

 Both of us also enjoyed I Like Your Buttons by Sarah Lamstein.
 I found this from this list.
 It’s a nice story where a sincere compliment of a girl to her teacher sets off a chain reaction of positive events and eventually comes back to her.
 Smarty was working out the story in her head for several days to figure out how the beginning and the end of the story belong together.
 I thought that the book teaches the message of random acts of kindness without being overly didactic about it.